-Students are responsible for consulting the Academic Schedule each term to familiarize themselves with these deadlines.
+Students are responsible for consulting the Academic Schedule each term to familiarize themselves with important course add/drop deadlines.
 Students may also check UR Self-Service (My Refund Schedule) or the Class Refund Schedule to view the deadlines that are specific to the classes in which they have registered for each term or part of term.